 To apply for admission, an applicant must submit three letters of recommendation and transcripts for all academic work post-secondary school.
 Recommendations should come from individuals who can comment on your scholarly skills.
 Unofficial transcripts may be submitted with the application but official transcripts are required before enrollment in the program.
-All applicants must submit scores from the Graduate Record Examination.
-Admitted students nearly always have very high quantitative GRE scores.
+In normal times, all applicants must submit scores from the Graduate Record Examination.
 Foreign applicants must also demonstrate their fluency in English by taking the TOEFL or IELTS exams.
 For the TOEFL, the department typically requires a minimum score of 90 (internet based), 600 (paper based) or 250 (computer based).
 For the IELTS, the department typically requires a minimum band score of 7.
 However, depending on the rest of the application package, exceptions can be made to these score requirements with the approval of Graduate and Postdoctoral Studies.

 - An application fee of $85 must be submitted with the application.

 - The deadline for requesting admission is January 15th.

 - All admitted students receive an offer of financial support.
 See more here.